_ [Contents]

 Use a flat piece of cardboard as a physical model of a bivector.
 Show how bivectors can be added by putting them edge-to-edge.

 In physics, almost everything worth knowing can be expressed independently of any basis.
 You should be suspicious of anything that appears to depend on a particular chosen basis.
-For more about this, see reference 8.
-Observe that everything we did in section 1 was done without reference to any basis; we made a point of postponing the definition of “basis” and “components” until the very end.
+For more about this, see reference 15.
+Observe that everything in section 2 is done without reference to any basis; the definition of “basis” and “components” are not even mentioned until the very end.

 Consider the contrast: